jerrold110/Credit-risk-predictive-modelling-and-risk-optimisation/README.md

 # Credit risk predictive modelling and risk optimisation

-A hypothetical bank has to determine the risk of issuing credit to clients by modelling the probability of loan default and creating a risk model to the business.
-It then has to optimise profit earned through interest payments from new clients for a certain risk budget which varies from quarter to quarter.
+A hypothetical bank has to determine the risk of issuing credit to clients by modelling the probability of loan default and creating a risk model.
+It then has to optimise profit earned for a certain risk level which varies from quarter to quarter.

 Project is defined and outlined in *Business objective.ipynb*